logo

 Web scraper requires maintenance

 The scraper is built to grab data according to the HTML structure.
-If the website you are scraping has changed its structure, for example, the data you need is moving from place A to place B, you then have to amend your scraper to adjust to the change.
+If the website you are scraping has changed its structure.
+For example, the data you need is moving from place A to place B, and you then have to amend your scraper to adjust to the change.

 We have no control over the external website, hence only keeping up with it.
 As long as you get a hang of a web scraping tool, and become familiar with the anti-scraping tricks, it would be easier for you to react to these changes.